mezgoodle/weather-bot/README.md

 # Weather bot

 Hi!
 This is the bot in Telegram for showing **weather information**.
-Built on Node.js.
+Built with Node.js.

 >[link](https://t.me/weather_mezgoodle_bot) to bot